Uddingston Access for All

 Network Rail engineers worked through the night to install the steel structure on Saturday (March 23) at the South Lanarkshire station which serves passengers travelling on the West Coast Main Line – one of the busiest lines in Europe.

-To read more about this major milestone, click here.
+To read more about this major milestone, click here. -

 Why?

-We will soon commence our essential work to provide step-free access at Uddingston station as part of an ongoing investment to improve accessibility in Scotland’s railway stations.
+We're carrying out essential work to provide step-free access at Uddingston station as part of an ongoing investment to improve accessibility in Scotland’s railway stations.

 The project has been funded by the Access for All (AfA) scheme.